Theft and Deal With Property Suspected of Being Proceeds of Crime

 Pursuant to the information, investigators obtained a search warrant to locate the goods alleged to have been stolen.
 These goods were said to be the subject of the alleged theft and were found at our client’s home.
 He was subsequently interviewed and provided an explanation as to how he came into possession of the subject goods.
 He denied any involvement in the actual taking of the goods.

 The client had a previous diversion.

-Shaun Pascoe represented the client at the Seymour Magistrates’ Court.
+We represented the client at the Seymour Magistrates’ Court.

 During case conference negotiations, the prosecution was referred to several facts, which in combination, demonstrated that our client was not involved in the actual theft of the goods in question.
 The prosecution conceded that they could not prove the theft allegation and agreed to withdraw this offence.

 The remaining offence (Deal With Property Suspected of Being Proceeds of Crime) was a less serious offence and an application for diversion was subsequently made.
-As our client had already received a diversion for an unrelated matter, the presiding Magistrate did not refer the matter for diversion.
-Instead, a without conviction adjourned undertaking was imposed with conditions that our client be of good behaviour and that he make a financial contribution to a charity.

 A conviction for a dishonesty offence would have had an adverse impact on our client’s continued employment.
 Given the circumstances, it was a pleasing outcome for a case that involves the charges of Theft and Deal With Property Suspected of Being Proceeds of Crime.